manishs86/COVID19_tracker/README.md

 [Live Demo](https://covid-tracker-states.herokuapp.com/)

 ## Introduction
-Covid-19 had changed our personal lives dramatically.
-One of the significant changes within the lifestyle is the way of how we keep ourselves safe.
-The Centers for Disease Control and Prevention - CDC had released plenty of hygiene guidelines people should follow to be safe.It also declared that wearing a cloth mask helps decrease the infection chances in the closed areas.
-Additionally, it said that people with underlying medical complications or fall into specific age categories would be at high risk of contracting the virus.
-A lot of dat was released per state per zip code areas, counting the number of cases per age category.
-To keep track of the cases, I decided to create an interactive dashboard tracking the number of cases in the US per zip code.
+COVID19_Tracker is an interactive dashboard build in `python` and `Dash` with charts made with `plotly` to track the covid cases in the United States.
+The dashboard deployed to `Heroku` Paas platform for easy access and sharing.

 ## Installation $ running
 - `git clone` or fork the repo
 - `cd COVID19_tracker`
 - Activate the virtualenv `source dev/bin/activate`
 - Install the dependencies `python3 pip install -rrequirements.txt upgrade pip`
-- Run the application from the `app.py` entry point
+- Run the application from the `app.py` entry point.

-## Project Objectives
-It is hard to navigate to any public news website to know the latest number of confirmed cases in a specif state.
-For that purpose, an interactive dashboard would be a good alternative, where it is easy to read without reading in long articles.

-## Dashboard Features
+## Dashboard Main Features
 To design a well communicative dashboard, we need to identify the major features we may include.
 Some of the preliminary features would be:
-1. Header, footer, and body.
-2. The number of confirmed cases, deaths, and recovered.
-3. An interactive map showing the confirmed cases per state.
-4. A list of the states with their updated number of fatalities.
+1. Indicators
+2. The infections rate for selected region.
+3. Case analysis by sub-region
+4. Infection map
+5. The trajectory chart

 ## The data source used for that project
 For this project, I would rely on the data that most news used from the [Johns Hopkins University Center for Systems Science and Engineering](https://github.com/CSSEGISandData/COVID-19).
 I intend to use the [COVIDTracking](https://covidtracking.com/) repository, where it has the features I need to build the dashboard.